 Project server integration no longer supported

 Team Foundation Server 2017 and later versions no longer support Project Server integration.
-As of RC2, if you upgrade a TFS database that has Project Server integration configured, you'll receive the following warning:
+As of RC2, if you upgrade a TFS database that has Project Server integration configured, you will receive the following warning:

 We have detected that you have Project Server integration configured for this database.
 Team Foundation Server 2017 and later versions no longer support Project Server integration.

-After upgrade, the Project Server integration will no longer operate.
+After upgrade, the Project Server integration no longer operates.